Fairfield, Ohio

-Fairfield is a suburban city located in Butler county in the U.S. state of Ohio.
-Fairfield is located approximately 25 miles north of Cincinnati and is situated on the east bank of the Great Miami River.
-The population was 42,623 as of the 2020 Census.
+Fairfield is a city in southern Butler County, Ohio, United States.
+It is a suburb located about 25 mi north of Cincinnati and is situated on the east bank of the Great Miami River.
+The population was 44,907 as of the 2020 census.
 Incorporated in 1955 from portions of Fairfield Township, it includes the former hamlets of Symmes Corner, Fair Play, Furmandale, and Stockton.
 The Fairfield City School District is one of the largest in Ohio and serves both the City of Fairfield and Fairfield Township.

 History

 Early history

 Prior to European settlement the Fairfield area was home to several Indian tribes, most prominently the Shawnee and the Miami.
 The prehistoric Hopewell and Adena peoples constructed numerous earthworks around the city, though most were unwittingly removed by early settlers in order to accommodate farm fields.

 The area that is now Fairfield was part of the original Symmes Purchase.
 Also known as the Miami Purchase, the region was acquired by Judge John Cleves Symmes from the Continental Congress in 1788 and included much of the land between the Little Miami and Great Miami rivers that became the present day counties of Hamilton, Butler, and Warren.

 As the area was settled hamlets developed to serve the surrounding countryside.
 Judge Symmes' great-nephew, Celadon Symmes, was the founder and first settler of Symmes Corner.
 Located at the intersection of Pleasant Avenue and Nilles Road it now serves as Fairfield's town center.

 The hamlet of Fair Play was located on the east bank of the Great Miami River.
 It was known for its mills, including Ohio's first paper mill.
 The community was destroyed by a flood in the late 1800s.
 Today the Miami Chapel Cemetery and the Fair Play School are some of the few remaining vestiges of the village.

 In the 1850s, the Cincinnati, Hamilton & Dayton Railway (today CSX) was extended through Fairfield, fostering the development of several communities.
 The villages of Schencks Station and Stockton were established along the rail line.
 Schencks Station was located near the present-day intersection of Symmes Road and State Route 4 and was named for local landowner Aaron Schenck.
 Stockton could be found at the crossroads of State Route 4 and Seward Road.
 Originally known as Jones Station, the village provided area farms with necessities including a smithy, a general store, churches, and a school.
 In between the two communities was the village of Furmandale; also known as Schnapstown or Snaptown.
 Located at the current intersection of Winton and Nilles roads, the community took its name from Nathaniel Furman who operated a private school for girls within the community.
 A few miles to the east of these communities was the Miami-Erie Canal which, prior to the arrival of the railroad, enabled early settlers to move their commodities to market.